mateoconlechuga/cesium/readme.md

 ### Building

 Cesium uses submodules to build, so be sure to clone the project like so:
+Go to a new folder, then run the following command(s):

     git clone --recursive https://github.com/mateoconlechuga/cesium.git